chisnallc/devops-upskill-gitops/README.md

 ### Step 1 - Fork this repository

-Fork this repository to your own GitHub account.
+Fork this repository to your own GitHub account. this

 We fork the repository so that you can edit some of the code and push back your changes.